 You need just four ingredients for this recipe

 - Sea salt

 Salted Caramel Frosting

 Try adding Salted Caramel Frosting to your next cake for an extraordinary dessert experience.
-The sweet and salt combination is purely magical.
+The sweet and salty combination is purely magical.
 It stands out from vanilla and chocolate frosting.
 Homemade caramel sauce is what gives this frosting such an incredible flavor and texture.
-Prepare the caramel ahead of time and you’ll be able whip up this frosting in a snap.
+Prepare the caramel ahead of time and you’ll be able to whip up this frosting in a snap.

 - 1 cup unsalted butter softened

 - 3/4 cup homemade caramel sauce (or you can use store-bought) bring to room temperature

 In a large mixing bowl, beat the butter and caramel together with an electric mixer until well combined and smooth, about 1 minute.
 Scrape down the sides of the bowl as needed.

 Add the sugar, one cup at a time, beating well on medium speed after each addition.
 Stop and scrape down the sides of the bowl as needed.
 You may not need all the sugar.
 This will vary depending on how soft your butter is.

 Add the sea salt.
 Turn the speed up to medium-high and beat until light and fluffy.
 Scrape down the sides of the bowl as needed.